gkapfham/pyohio2021-presentation/slides.md

 API to download the history of workflow executions, extracts, parses, and summarizes the data and stores the most important results in CSV files.

-I'm using WorkKnow because it helps me to gain insights into the trends evident in both my GitHub action workflows and the workflows of popular projects using GitHub Actions.
+I'm building and using WorkKnow because it helps me to gain insights into the trends evident in both my GitHub action workflows and the workflows of popular projects that leverage GitHub Actions.

 If you would like to try out WorkKnow you can find it in the AnalyzeActions organization on GitHub.
 Even though the tool is in a very early stage of